 - Art’s Award Concert: Year 9s perform as one of the requirements of the Arts Bronze/Silver Award (more information below)

-- Key Stage 4 Music Showcase: Year 10 and 11 GCSE and BTEC students perform as one of the requirements for both courses
+- Key Stage 4 Music Showcase: Year 10 and 11 GCSE and BTEC students perform as one of the requirements for both courses.

 - Live @ The Rose vocal performance with the Richmond Music Trust.
 Our choir performs alongside others from the Borough at The Rose Theatre in Kingston.
-Many of our pupils have been awarded solo roles in this fantastic summer opportunity
+Many of our students have been awarded solo roles in this fantastic summer opportunity

 - Richmond Prom orchestral performance with the Richmond Music Trust.
 Our orchestra performs a concert alongside other instrumental ensembles from the Borough.